Vivekannad/E-commerce-static-web/README.md

 ## Features

 - **Responsive Navigation**: Clean and intuitive navigation menu with links to Home, About, Products, and Contact pages
-- **Shopping Cart**: Integrated shopping cart functionality
-- **User Authentication**:
-  - Smooth transitioning login/register forms
-  - Form validation
-  - Clean UI with fade transitions
+- **Clean UI with fade transitions

 ## Pages